Skip to main content

 In 1956, a young Austrian, Josl Huter arrived in Canada to settle into Toronto and began working in the automotive industry.
 Although a passionate skier, avid racer and an Austrian National Alpine competitor, settling in Canada for skiing was not his original intention.
 However, it did not take long for the skiing legend to begin!

 Josl had skiing acquaintances in the local area, one being a Ski Instructor friend at Limberlost Resort near Huntsville.
 Josl went to Limberlost during the Christmas Holidays of 1956 to fill in for his friend who was sick.
 Soon, Josl found himself taking on a position as a Ski Instructor.
-A full time position as the Ski School Director quickly evolved, and during the summer he was offered the position of Sports Director along with running and organizing the Pro shop.
+A full-time position as the Ski School Director quickly evolved, and during the summer he was offered the position of Sports Director along with running and organizing the Pro shop.

-The summer of 1957, Josl started experiencing vision problems.
+In the summer of 1957, Josl started experiencing vision problems.
 After consulting with several eye specialists, he was strongly encouraged to see a neurologist in Toronto.
 The appointment was in December 1957.
 Unaware of what life experiences lie ahead for Josl, he continued on with achieving skiing goals.
 Josl traveled to Quebec, to become a certified Canadian Ski Instructor.
-Returning from Quebec, he stopped into the Medical Arts building in Toronto where he met Canada’s first neurologist, Doctor Ken Mackenzie.
+Returning from Quebec, he stepped into the Medical Arts building in Toronto where he met Canada’s first neurologist, Doctor Ken Mackenzie.
 Josl was immediately admitted to Toronto General Hospital and he endured twelve days of extensive examination.
 He was instructed by doctors to go home to Limberlost over the Christmas and New Year Holidays, and to report back to the hospital on the 6th of January 1958.
 On January 10th, Doctor Harry Botterel performed surgery on a brain tumor, which was diagnosed to be about the size of a ping-pong ball.
 This growth was blocking circulation around the brain and disrupting Josl’s vision.
 After the operation, Josl stayed in Toronto with friends until the affected area healed.
 Once Josl was well enough, he had to return to the hospital to see Dr Highland for 3 ½ weeks of intensive radiation treatment.
 Josl was only the second person in Canada to have this type of treatment.
 Success could only be determined one day at a time.
 He was sent back to his homeland in Austria to recover.
 During the summer of 1959, Josl met his future wife Elfriede.
-They were married on April 21st 1960.
+They were married on April 21st, 1960.

 1960, Josl & Elfriede married and during that summer Josl was offered a position at Muskoka Sands as the Ski School Director and running the Pro Shop.
 Josl found that the hill at Muskoka Sands wasn’t that big.
 His goal was to make the hill a little more challenging, somehow.
 He came up with the idea of taking sawdust and slab wood from a local mill, dumping it at the top and covering it with earth to give the hill more of a lift and challenge.
 Josl and Elfriede return to Austria each summer to operate the Inn they owned.